eediallo/Spaced-Repetition-Tracker/README.md

 # Spaced-Repetition-Tracker

 This project implements a spaced repetition learning technique, which involves reviewing topics over increasing time intervals (e.g., after one week, one month, three months, six months, and one year) from a selected date.
-The start date for the learning task can be chosen from the past, present, or future.
-The goal is to help users track which topics need revision and when.
+The start date for the learning task can be chosen from the past, present, or future.<br>**The goal** is to help users track which topics need revision and when.

 ## Technologies
 - **HTML**: Used for the structure of the website.